 There is nothing worse than a distracting smudge stamped right in the middle of your eyeglasses lens.
 Or when your glasses always feel dirty.
 And it’s so tempting to grab the closest thing and start rubbing!

 But stop.
-Trust us – you’ll want to put the frames down.
-Rubbing them with a shirt might get rid of the smudge for the moment, but in the long run, it will actually leave a much more distracting damage, that can’t be erased.
+Trust us.
+We here at Vint & York have seen the horrific results of cleaning your eyeglasses with whatever happens to be around.
+While rubbing the smudge off your eyeglasses with a kitchen towel or shirt might get rid of the smudge for the moment, it will actually leave a much more distracting damage to the lenses in the long run — damage that can’t be erased.

 Whether you’re only a beginner who started wearing eyeglasses just recently or have been wearing them your whole life, you may still find yourself wondering about the secrets of keeping clean and immaculate eyeglasses.
 Stick with this guide and you’ll learn how to properly clean your lenses and frames without any smudges, streaks or scratching!